cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

         - Provide (used) devices (PCs, notebooks) with Free Software for households which need one.
             - Additional benefit: This device could also be used for education
 3. Availability of cheap and legally safe online voting could raise the political presure towards weakening parliaments in favor of plebiscites.
 This could lead to much more "populist" politics and increase the influence of unbalanced media and misinformation.
     - Unbalanced media and misinformation are general problems for (democratic) societies.
-An online voting procedure which is based on transparent processes and verifiability and not on the principle "Trust me, I tell the truth", could foster a more critical approach in media consumption and  production.
-It could raise the bars what people belive and what not.
+An online voting procedure which is based on transparent processes and verifiability and not on the principle "Trust me, I tell the truth", could foster a more critical approach in media consumption and media production.
+It could raise the bar in what people belive and what not.
     - The decision about plebiscites (on which leveles, for which kinds of issues, who can initiate and formulate them, ...) should be up to the souvereign anyway.